Why You Should Bike the Natchez Trace Parkway

 Categories

-Trace Blog Itineraries
+Itineraries Trace Blog

 The Natchez Trace Parkway offers an easy-going, easy-to-love experience.
 The National Park Service has designated the entire 444 miles as a bicycle route, and with light automotive traffic— commercial traffic prohibited—slow speeds (only 50 miles per hour) and no stop signs or intersections, bikers can relax and enjoy an exceptionally scenic roadway, unspoiled by commercial signage or development, and offering up gorgeous vistas at every turn, from forests to farmlands to rivers and lakes.